 Despite being a bit less flashy than some of the competitors, Rocket French gets consistently good reviews from users, and PC Mag named it "Editor's Choice" in the field of language learning software.

-So is it actually any good?
+But is it just window dressing?
+Is the course actually any good?
 Let's take a look...

 Generally when I hear "interactive audio course" I think "Great.
 They're going to make me say a useless phrase over and over again until I rage-throw my phone across the room."